allenlam465/File-Transfer/README.md

 # CS380_Project

-File transfer tool using python with TCP protocols.
+File transfer tool using python with FTP protocols.